biocypher/open-targets/README.md

 The script runs BioCypher and generates a knowledge graph using all our node/edge definition presets.

 ### Not So Quick Start
-Basically the [Quick Start](#quick-start) but with your own set of node/edge definiiton presets.
+Basically the [Quick Start](#quick-start) but with your own set of node/edge definiitons taken from our presets.
 ```python
     from open_targets.definition import (
         ...